FortinetCloudCSE/PublicCloud105-FortiFlex/content/03-hands-on-lab/flex-api/_index.md

 {{< figure src="p-collect-vars.png" alt="Postman Collection Variables" caption="Postman Collection Variables" >}}
 {{% notice tip %}}
-In most situations, the only variables you'll need to modify are the api_user ane apu_password.
+In most situations, the only variables you'll need to modify are the api_user and api_password.
 You will notice the access_tokens populate as you launch different API requests
 {{% /notice %}}

 {{% /tab %}}